turboapps/docs/reference/command_line/new.md

       --mount VALUE          Mount a host folder into the container, format: [other-container:]<source>=<target>
   -n, --name=VALUE           Give a name to the container
-      --network=VALUE        Run container in specified virtual network --no-run               Create container but do not execute it --no-stream            Force no streaming even when stream is available --private              Synchronize this container privately, visible only to me --public               Synchronize this container publicly, visible to everyone
+      --network=VALUE        Run container in specified virtual network --no-stream            Force no streaming even when stream is available --private              Synchronize this container privately, visible only to me --public               Synchronize this container publicly, visible to everyone